xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * Feedback Efficient Online Fine-Tuning of Diffusion Models
 * Position: A Roadmap to Pluralistic Alignment
 * Position: Social Choice Should Guide AI Alignment in Dealing with Diverse Human Feedback

-## Benchmarks and Evaluation
-* Human Preference Score: Better Aligning Text-to-Image Models with Human Preference
-* Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis
-* Pick-a-Pic: An Open Dataset of User Preferences for Text-to-Image Generation
-* ImageReward: Learning and Evaluating Human Preferences for Text-to-Image Generation
-* Social Reward: Evaluating and Enhancing Generative AI through Million-User Feedback from an Online Creative Community
-* Learning multi-dimensional human preference for text-to-image generation
-* Rich Human Feedback for Text to Image Generation
-* Multimodal Large Language Model is a Human-Aligned Annotator for Text-to-Image Generation
-* DALL-Eval: Probing the reasoning skills and social biases of text-to-image generative transformers
-* GenEval: An Object-Focused Framework for Evaluating Text-to-Image Alignment
-* VPGen & VPEval: Visual Programming for Text-to-Image Generation and Evaluation
-* Holistic Evaluation of Text-to-Image Models
-* LLMScore: Unveiling the Power of Large Language Models in Text-to-Image Synthesis Evaluation
-* Measuring style similarity in diffusion models

 # Citing